Is it Cheaper to Insure a Sedan or SUV?

 So, to help you better understand why it is mostly a myth that SUVs cost more, you need to know how the car type affects premiums.

 The cost to repair the car is a significant driving force in premium prices.
-If you have a flashy sedan from overseas that cost you $30,000 versus a used Ford SUV that cost you $15,000, you can see why the SUV would probably have a lower premium than your sedan.
+If you have a flashy sedan from overseas that costs you $30,000 versus a used Ford SUV that costs you $15,000, you can see why the SUV would probably have a lower premium than your sedan.
+By the same token, a $60,000 Hummer will cost more to insure than a used Toyota Camry.

 The higher the sticker price is at purchase (and the higher the market value or replacement value), the more the premium will be – regardless if it is an SUV or sedan.